Goal in Punctuating Conversation

 "Oh . . . uh, sorry," I said.
 I'd been trying to imagine what my husband would look like with a brown bowl on his head.
 "Guess even the French like to save money."

 There is nothing more boring than dialogue that always uses "he said" and "she said" or conversations that always put the speaker first.
 That kind of sentence writing only works for beginning reader books.
 Here is how you make your dialogue sound sophisticated and professional:

 1. Use Variety in Where You Put Speaker.
-Making your dialogue pop means using variety.
+Making your dialogue pop means using a variety.
 First of all, you can vary where you put the speaker.
-You can put this information at the beginning, middle or end of a sentence.
+You can put this information at the beginning, in the middle, or at the end of a sentence.
 Examples:

 - The beginning of the sentence:

 Finally, he confessed, "I was going to ask you to cut my hair like Steve's because I thought it might make me look at a bit more debonair.
 I've changed my mind, however, after his sister told me that their mother cuts his hair and everyone at school makes fun of him."